sstark/droguedrums/www/index.md

 Projects a sine wave onto a lane of _length_ events.
 Events are generated at zero crossings of the sine through the lane.

-With the default _period_ of 1.0, the period if the sine is exactly the length of the lane.
+With the default _period_ of 1.0, the period of the sine is exactly the length of the lane.
 A smaller period value than 1 will shrink the wave, a higher value will stretch it.
 You could think of the period value as wave length in relation to lane length.
 Period values close to or over 2 will give you no events.
 With